Why Life Insurance from your Super Fund may not be so super!

 TPD (Own Occupation) cover is only available outside of super.
 This definition provides superior cover to highly paid, skilled or specialised occupations.
 It is easier to claim under this definition because your incapacity is measured against your current occupation, rather than any other less skilled occupation you may be able to perform, which may have a significantly lower income.

-16. Super Income Protection has weaker definitions of total and partial disability
+16. Income Protection through super has weaker definitions of total and partial disability

 The main benefits under an income protection policy are the total disability and partial disability benefits, therefore how these are defined is important.